uinix-js/uinix-theme/readme.md

 ###### `options.namespace` (`string`, optional, default: `''`)

-Prepends a namespace prefix to every rendered CSS classname and keyframe.
-Namespaces can only consist of `a-zA-Z0-9-_` and must begin with `a-zA-Z_`.
+Prepends a namespace prefix to every rendered CSS classname, keyframe, and variable.
+Namespaces can only consist of `a-z0-9-_` (lowercase alphanumerals) and must begin with `a-z_`.

 ###### `options.responsiveBreakpoints` (`Array<string>`, optional, default: `[]`)